808.707.8155 Menu

 Because hair loss can begin as early as puberty, it’s important to understand these stages and be aware of where you are on the scale.
 It’s also important that if and when you decide to go to a hair restoration specialist, you choose a board-certified plastic surgeon with experience, who knows exactly what they are doing.

 Dr. Ching has a reputable background and extensive training, which began with graduating from McGill University in Montreal.
 He then earned his medical degree from the University of British Columbia, followed by a plastic surgery residency at McMaster University before earning his board certification.
 He then went on to found Asia Pacific Plastic Surgery, and later founded Hair Restoration Hawaii—the most experienced hair restoration practice in the area.
-Dr. Ching’s 15 years of experience in hair restoration, combined with the value that comes with him being a professional plastic surgeon, ensures that patients are in safe, skilled, reliable hands.
+Dr. Ching’s 15 years of experience in hair restoration, combined with the value of being a professional plastic surgeon, successfully makes him one of the best hair doctors in Hawaii.

 Hair Transplant Hawaii Shim Ching MD